 - Best Locations: Head to Brooks Falls in Katmai National Park for an incredible opportunity to photograph bears catching salmon.
 Alternatively, Prince William Sound is perfect for capturing marine wildlife.

-- Gear Up: A good telephoto lens is key, as is a sturdy tripod.
-Wildlife can be unpredictable, so having your camera settings dialed in is important.
+- Gear Up: A good telephoto lens and a sturdy tripod are key.
+Wildlife can be unpredictable, so dialling your camera settings is essential.

 Bear Viewing Tours